koenrane/KR-new-site/content/import/review-of-but-exactly-how-complex-and-fragile.md

 Many other comments seem off-the-mark in a similar way.
 That said, I think that Steve Byrnes left [an underrated comment](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile?commentId=NYBT6FEeeQGE8XqWD):

+> [!quote] Steve Byrnes
 > Corrigibility is another reason to think that the fragility argument is not an impossibility proof: If we can make an agent that sufficiently understands and respects the human desire for autonomy and control, then it would presumably ask for permission before doing anything crazy and irreversible, so we would presumably be able to course-correct later on (even with fast/hard takeoff).

 The reason that [corrigibility-like properties](/non-obstruction-motivates-corrigibility) are so nice is that they let us continue to steer the future _through_ the AI itself; its power becomes ours, and so _we_ remain the "goal system with detailed reliable inheritance from human morals and metamorals" shaping the future.

 # Conclusion

-> [!quote]
+> [!quote] `TurnTrout`, this review
 >
 > The problem is that people are debating "is value fragile?" without realizing that value fragility is a _sensitivity measure_: given some initial state and some dynamics, how sensitive is the human-desirability of the final outcomes [to certain kinds of perturbations of the initial state](https://www.lesswrong.com/posts/znfkdCoHMANwqc2WE/the-ground-of-optimization-1)?
 >
 > Left unremarked by Katja and the commenters, value fragility isn't intrinsically _about_ AI alignment.
 What matters most is the extent to which the future is controlled by systems whose purposes are sufficiently entangled with human values.
 This question reaches beyond just AI alignment.

-I'm glad Katja said "Hey, I'm not convinced by this key argument", but I don't think it makes sense to include [_But exactly how complex and fragile?_](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile) in the review.
+I'm glad Katja said "Hey, I'm not convinced by this key argument", but I don't think it makes sense to include [_But exactly how complex and fragile?_](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile) in the LessWrong review.

+> [!thanks]
-_Thanks to Rohin Shah for feedback on this review.
-Further discussion is available in the children of_ [_this comment_](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile?commentId=RviNJ5SjdmkXnWbtv)\.
+> Thanks to Rohin Shah for feedback on this review.
+Further discussion is available in the children of [this comment](https://www.lesswrong.com/posts/xzFQp7bmkoKfnae9R/but-exactly-how-complex-and-fragile?commentId=RviNJ5SjdmkXnWbtv)\.